sk-zk/TruckLib/docfx/docs/TruckLib.ScsMap/add-delete-items.md

 ```

 ## Deleting a map item
-To delete an item from a map, call its [`Delete`](xref:TruckLib.ScsMap.IItemContainer.Delete(TruckLib.ScsMap.MapItem)) method with the item:
+To delete an item from a map, call the map's [`Delete`](xref:TruckLib.ScsMap.IItemContainer.Delete(TruckLib.ScsMap.MapItem))
+method with the item:

 ```cs
 map.Delete(model);